marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 ### Explaining and having a business sense

-Following this example, it's worth saying that we could discuss the value of each step.
+Following this example, it's worth saying that the painter and I could discuss the value of each step.

 For instance the first layer of white paint could be skipped, but it would reduce the quality of the final result.
 However removing the wait between layers is nonsensical and would ruin everything.
 Explaining those tradeoffs and helping the customer make the decision might be required and is the painter's responsibility.
 The painter should be firm when steps are unavoidable, but also pragmatic if the value of a step is not bringing the expected value.

 This is the same thing with building software.
+Engineers need to be able to explain what is needed and give a sense of why.
+They should have a clear idea of what could be removed or added and the consequences of doing so, and express it to their business and product partners.

 ## Include all the work

-To address this issue, **any new feature work should include all the technical aspects required to its success**.
+To address this issue, **all feature work should include all the technical aspects required to its success**.
 This means refactoring, tests and so on are just as part of the project as business-logic code.
+They are not something to be negotiated or a different project that we can do later: they are a needed action for completing the project.
+Of course each team should figure out what they consider to be the level of quality they want to aim for depending on their context - don't put the same level of security in banking software or in a marketing landing page.

-They are not something to be negotiated, they are just part of doing the project.
-It's important to remind ourselves that we are building software, so there is inherent complexity that needs to be managed.
-Skipping this part might you move faster right now, but this is not viable long or even mid term.
+It's important to remind ourselves that we are building software.
+We should not put technical work to the side because there is inherent complexity that needs to be managed.
+Skipping this part might you feel like you move faster right now, and even this could be debated, but this is not viable long or even mid term.

 If some technical debt piled up so much that it is unmanageable, **there should be some one-off projects that are more driven by engineering**.
-However they need to make business sense and be showcased as such.
+However those projects need to make business sense and be showcased as such.
 For instance there is probably no need to refactor a feature that doesn't evolve, is stable and might even be removed in a few months... but adding more tests to the payment system is probably high priority.

-To be able to work like this require a lot of trust between engineering and the rest of the organisation, and this might take time to build... but this is worth it and pays off in the long run if you want quality software that is able to evolve quickly without stress.
+**To be able to work like this require a lot of trust** between engineering and the rest of the organisation, and this might take time to build... but this is worth it and pays off in the long run if you want quality software that is able to evolve quickly without stress.

-While not all organisations are ready to work like this, this is worth attempting.

 ## Example

 Let's say a developer want to refactor the authentication system.
-Right now it is in a monolith and built by interns 5 years ago and they hate everything about it with a passion.
-The company has decided to move to services a couple of years ago, and auth is still stuck.
-To get it done, they first need to get the product manager on board.
+Right now it is in a monolith and was built by interns 5 years ago.
+The developer hate everything about this piece of software with a passion.
+For context, the company has decided to move to services a couple of years ago, and auth is still stuck.

+To get this refactoring done, they first need to get the product manager on board.
 Here is how the discussion could go:

 <div class="chat">